Higher Intelligence Agency

-Higher Intelligence Agency (HIA) is the main electronic music project of Birmingham, UK-based Bobby Bird.
-They were featured on Warp's 1994 Artificial Intelligence II compilation.
+Higher Intelligence Agency (HIA) is the main electronic music project of Birmingham, UK-based Robert (Bobby) Bird.
+The project was featured on Warp's Artificial Intelligence II compilation and went on to release the critically acclaimed albums Colourform (1993) and Freefloater (1995).

 Biography

 HIA was formed by Bird in 1992 around the same time as he and a small group of collaborators began an experimental electronic music club night called Oscillate.
-Bird brought his drum machines and synthesisers to the club night and improvised live in-between playing records.
+Bird brought his drum machines and keyboards to the club night and improvised live in-between playing records.
 After coming across a local label just starting up, Beyond Records, Bird produced Ketamine Entity for Ambient Dub Volume 1 followed by ‘Speedlearn' and ‘Solid Motion for an EP entitled Speedlearn.
 These tracks were written by Bird together with Steve Savale, an early contributor.